CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ruxit-blueprint.md

 * To get your Ruxit license / Tenant ID please sign up at [http://www.Ruxit.com](http://www.Ruxit.com).

 #### Who should I contact for support?
-* For issues related to deploying the Ruxit Blueprint on CenturyLink Cloud or with the Ruxit software, please contact [support@Ruxit.com](mailto:support@Ruxit.com).
+* For issues related to deploying the Ruxit Blueprint on Lumen Cloud or with the Ruxit software, please contact [support@Ruxit.com](mailto:support@Ruxit.com).
-* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the support website](https://t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a Lumen Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the support website](https://t3n.zendesk.com/tickets/new).